mscharley/mscharley.github.io/src/index.markdown

 [various specific subjects][tags].
 You can also find some of my popular, active projects listed in the menu.
 For others check the Github and Bitbucket links.

-I am available for work, there are contact links in the menu.
+I am available for work, there are various contact links in the menu.
 [Direct email][mail] is preferred for this though.

 The [code to this website][website-github] is [released under MIT][license].
 Feel free to poke around and borrow what you like the HTML/CSS.